Feature #848

 The OpenMPT plugin is now merged but has lower priority than ModPlug for now.
 As discussed on GitHub, that's to give people a chance to test it out in the next release before dropping it on everyone as the default.
 I'm leaving this ticket open as a reminder to swap the priorities for the release after next.

-#12 Updated by John Lindgren almost 4 years ago
+#12 Updated by John Lindgren about 4 years ago

 - % Done changed from 0 to 100